0chain/0chain/docs/unit-tests.md

 statement.
 Make whoever changes to the test setup you need to get the code to pass though skipped blocks.

-Note Branches or forks.
-For each branch or fork we will need a separate test to insure complete code coverage.

 If we have
 ```go
   if input.Thing != nil {